 - 1. Place the motorcycle on its side stand with the transmission in neutral and the ignition switch off. - 2.
 Loosen the rear axle nut (1). - 3.
-Loosen the lock nuts (2) on both adjusting bolts (3). - 4.
-Turn both adjusting bolts an equal number of turns until the correct drive chain slack is obtained.
-Turn the adjusting bolts counterclockwise to tighten the chain.
-Turn the adjusting bolts clockwise and push the rear wheel toward the front to provide more slack.
-Adjust the chain slack at a point midway between the drive sprocket and the rear wheel and recheck slack at other sections of the chain.
+Turn both adjusting bolts (2) an equal number of turns until the correct drive chain slack is obtained.
+Turn the adjusting bolts counterclockwise to tighten the chain, or clockwise to provide more slack.
+Adjust the chain slack at a point midway between the drive sprocket and the rear wheel sprocket.
+Rotate the rear wheel and recheck slack at other sections of the chain.